 This online question bank offers thousands of quality test questions spanning all subspecialties.
 Its editors add to the database of questions often and actively manage the site and respond to specific issues raised about questions.
 You can monitor your performance by subspecialty and compare yourself with your peers.
 Use the site’s tutor mode or sit for a full-length mock exam — or anything in between.

 The Academy’s Ophthalmic News and Education (ONE®) Network has a vast wealth of information, including videos and cases.
 Use the self-assessment quizzes to augment your OKAP preparation.
 The more than 200 “Diagnose This” quizzes also offer a quick and engaging challenge and provide discussions.

 4. ProVision, Series 5: Preferred Responses in Ophthalmology

 Published by the Academy, this set of 550 multiple-choice questions offers thorough discussions of the preferred responses, plus numerous images and suggested resources for further study.
 The content has many illustrations and covers all 11 subspecialties, with 50 questions per subspecialty.
 An e-book version is also available.

 William Trattler, MD; Peter K. Kaiser, MD; and Neil Friedman, MD

-This is an excellent resource to use in preparation for the standardized written exam.
+This review book uses a bullet-point format that emphasizes the highest-yield information.
 It is well organized and packed with information, illustrations and review questions.